gravyboat/bulkeats/content/Meals/chickenfajitas.rst

   because it's easier for me to manage.
 Cook your rice however you prefer, I am assuming a 2 hour cook time.
-- Combine the spices listed above in a zip top bag along with the juice from the limes and olive oil.
+- Combine the spices listed above in a zip top bag along with the juice from the lime(s) and olive oil.
 Close and shake vigoriously to combine.
 - Prep chicken and cut into thin slices (however big you prefer to eat in a bite) and put these in the bag with the marinade.
-Close the marinade bag and shake again to ensure all pieces are coated, place the bag into a bowl and put this in the refridgerator for 45 minutes, once this time has elapsed flip the bag.
+Close the marinade bag and shake again to ensure all pieces are coated, place the bag into a bowl and put this in the refrigerator for 45 minutes, once this time has elapsed flip the bag.
-- When your brown rice is approximatey 30 minutes from being done slice the green pepper, red pepper, and onion, again to your preference.
+- When your brown rice is approximatey 45 minutes from being done slice the green pepper, red pepper, and onion, again to your thickness preference.
 - Heat up a large pan or dutch oven over medium/high heat and once it is hot place the coconut oil into the pan.
-Immediately add your onions and peppers, and sprinkle with salt.
+Immediately add your onions and peppers, sprinkle with a pinch of salt.
 Stir as needed to ensure all vegetables are cooking evenly.
 - Once vegetables are most of the way to your desired doneness create a space in the middle of the pan.
 - Remove the chicken from the bag, and dump the contents of the bag (chicken and marinade) into the pan with the vegetables, you may need to turn up the heat at this point, try to ensure as much contact between the pan and chicken pieces so they cook.
-- Once the chicken is done cooking turn off the heat, at this point your brown rice should be done cooking.
+- Once the chicken is done cooking and the liquid has been reduced turn off the heat, at this point your brown rice should be done cooking.
 - If the pan is large enough add the rice and stir to combine, serve immediately with your preferred toppings.